e-dorigatti/hyperband-snakemake/README.md

 Hyperband on Snakemake
 ===

-Do you have a medium-scale hyper-parameter search to run, and need a way to orchestrate this process?
+Do you have a medium-to-large-scale hyper-parameter search to run, and need a way to orchestrate this process?
 This is the solution.
 Based on Hyperband [1] and Snakemake [2], this tool will orchestrate the whole process for you.
 How is it different from the other implementations you can easily find elsewhere?

- 1. The exact configuration used for each hyper-parameter setting is safely stored on disk.
- 2. All intermediate results are saved, too.
+ 1. **Easy to debug:** The exact configuration used for each hyper-parameter setting is safely stored on disk.
+All intermediate results are saved, too.
- 3. Thanks to Snakemake, training can be offloaded to a cluster manager such as Slurm (see example below), enabling effortless and _massive_ parallel training.
+ 2. **Distributed:** Thanks to Snakemake, training can be offloaded to a cluster manager such as [Slurm][slurm] (see example below), enabling effortless and _massive_ parallel training.
+ 3. **Fail-Safe:** If the training process of a configuration fails, the result of previously-run configurations are safely preserved on-disk, and currently-running configurations allowed to terminate normally.
+After the bug is fixed, the search can resume from where it was interrupted.
- 4. Even though this tool is written in Python, you can launch training scripts made with _any_ technology: they only need to read a configuration file and write a file with a numerical result.
+ 4. **Language-agnostic:** You can launch training scripts made with _any_
+    technology: they only need to read a configuration file and write a file with a numerical result.

-Saving everything on disk proves advantageous when your hyper-parameter search must run for weeks, as it allows you to check the progress, spot early mistakes, perform further iterations after the process ends (e.g., shoot for the very best configuration through Bayesian optimization, using the hyper-band results to bootstrap that model).
-Importantly, by decoupling training and search, you do not risk losing all your work because of some random bug that would crash the training process.

-Note: to use this tool, you must adapt the included templates to your system.
-See section _Customization_ below for instructions.
+Note: to use this tool, you must adapt it to your system.
+See the section named _Customization_ for instructions.

 # Installation
 Can be installed via pip: